Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 could be mitigated.
 I have already mentioned the possibility of using frozen variant provider output instead of running the plugin locally.
 However, this requires additional effort from the user and will primarily be used in setups with high security requirements.

 To avoid indirect supply chain attacks, variant providers could recursively pin or vendor their dependencies.
-The latter option is especially interesting, since it can be easily enforced at installer level — by forcing provider plugins to be installed without dependencies.
+The latter option is especially interesting, since it can be easily enforced at installer level, by forcing provider plugins to be installed without dependencies.
 This way, we mitigate the risk of a new version of a compromised dependency being immediately deployed to end users.
-This should not be a major maintenance burden, given that expect most variant providers to be small and have few or no dependencies.
+This should not be a major maintenance burden, given that we expect most variant providers to be small and have few or no dependencies.

 Technically, attack surface could be further reduced by pinning variant providers to specific versions.
-However, this is unlikely to be a good idea, since it implies that the wheels for previous package versions would be forever pinned to old versions of plugin providers, making it impossible to automatically benefit from bug fixes and updates (say, new CPU could fail to be recognized as compatible with an old variant).
+However, this is unlikely to be a good idea, since it implies that the wheels for previous package versions would be forever pinned to old versions of plugin providers, making it impossible to benefit from bug fixes and updates (say, new CPU could fail to be recognized as compatible with an old variant).

 One interesting option is to maintain a central registry of vetted plugin providers.
-Since such a registry can be updated independently of existing wheels, it can mitigate the risk of provider compromise without actually pinning to old versions of packages.
-Unfortunately, the primary problem with such a solution is establishing such an authority, and ensuring that it remains reliable in the future.
+Since such a registry can be updated independently of existing wheels, it can mitigate the risk of a provider being compromised without actually permanently pinning to old versions of packages.
+Unfortunately, the primary problem with such a solution lies in establishing such an authority, and ensuring that it remains reliable in the future.
 It also introduces a single point of failure.

 Installers could execute provider plugin code in a sandboxed environment, with lowered privileges and limited system access.
-However, such restrictions will need to be carefully considered, in order to avoid restricting the plugin's functionality.
+However, such restrictions will need to be carefully assessed, in order to avoid restricting the plugin's functionality.
 For example, the `nvidia` plugin needs to be able to access the installed NVIDIA libraries and query the GPU.

 The more popular provider plugins can also be vendored or reimplemented by installers themselves, therefore avoiding reliance on third-party sources.
-However, it assumes that the installer maintainers have to keep track of the plugin development, and users cannot benefit from bug fixes and improvements without updating the installer.
+However, it means that the installer maintainers will have to keep track of the plugin development, and users cannot benefit from bug fixes and improvements without updating the installer.